How the Social Security Administration Is Coping with Rapid Change

 There has been a fair amount of change at the SSA since Trump took office.
 Here's a look at what's new this year and how it will impact the agency going forward.

-New rules and policies have been introduced and cutbacks have been made by the Trump administration and DOGE.
+New rules and policies have been introduced, and cutbacks have been made by the Trump administration and the Department of Government Efficiency (DOGE).
 The changes are intended to update the Social Security system and eliminate waste, but the process of implementing these changes has caused disruption and uncertainty.

-The SSA was already under a hiring freeze and understaffed when it was asked to implement the new Social Security Fairness Act at the start of the year.
-Despite receiving no additional funds or manpower, the SSA was asked to carry out the calculations to determine the back payments and monthly increases for over 3 million people, even before DOGE arrived to streamline processes and eliminate fraud and waste.
+The SSA was already under a hiring freeze and understaffed when it was asked to implement the new Social Security Fairness Act (SFA) at the start of the year.

 Sign up for Kiplinger’s Free E-Newsletters